 Othe accommodations to consider are I Nobili Suite, very close to the waterfront and it’ll cost you around 60-70 euros per night, and Palazzo Bregante, which is situated near Piazza Vittorio Emanuele II where the new center begins.
 Anyway, the distances are small.

 There two high-quality restaurants I’ve discovered in Monopoli thanks to our local friends.
-Both are seafood places.
-One is called Graecalis and is located between Monopoli and Polignano-a-Mare.
+Both are seafood places and a located between Monopoli and Polignano-a-Mare.
 You enter there like in fresh fish kiosk to choose what the chef will cook you.
 Of course, forget about looking into the menu.
 The waiter will tell you what they have in that concrete day, what you should try, etc. The atmosphere in the restaurant is very pleasant.

 The second restaurant is called La Locanda sul Porto and is located right in front of the port of Monopoli.
 This place is a paradise for those who love crudo – fresh seafood.
 Here you’ll be also recommended the most delicious local seafood like Gallipolian viola shrimps, which are sweet and don’t need any condiment, just a little bit of Apulian olive oil.
 The restaurant serves big plates for two of first and second courses and the quantity of antipasti is endless.